 2. Evidence of change

-Secondly, when you repeat the PHA year on year, it provides you with a clear, unequivocal evidence of the success of the program.
+Secondly, when you repeat the HRA year on year, it provides you with a clear, unequivocal evidence of the success of the program.

 You’ll be able to see how your Lose4Life campaign has resulted in a reduced obesity risk, for example, or how your Good Night campaign has improved sleep patterns.

 3. Awareness raising

 Last but not least, a HRA will raise employees’ awareness of their own health, and any harmful habits and behaviours.

 Your workplace health program should move your employees from “not thinking” to “thinking” about their health.
 Then, you can raise their awareness of the problems, and show them the easy solutions.